 After anesthetizing the eyes with special drops, the surgeon will place the patient face-up directly beneath the laser, with a kind of retainer used to keep the eyelid open during the procedure.
 Normally, this is not uncomfortable.
 The retainer has a suction ring that keeps the eye pressurized, which is important in LASIK to allow the surgeon to cut the corneal flap.

 The surgeon will then use an ink marker to mark the cornea before the flap is created.
 The flap is then created with either a microkeratome or with a laser, depending on the surgeon’s preference.

 Using a computer to adjust the laser for the patient’s prescription, the surgeon will have the patient look at a target light for a short time while the doctor watches the eye through a microscope and the laser sends pulses of light to the cornea.

 Laser light pulses then painlessly reshape the cornea.
 Patients will hear a steady clicking sound as the laser is operating and may smell a mildly acrid odor due to the removal of tissue.
 The surgeon has full control of the laser and can turn it off at any time.
 Once the adjustments to the cornea are complete, the surgeon replaces the previously cut flap, which acts as a kind of natural bandage and is self-healing.

 In most cases, if both eyes are being done, the surgeon will ask the patient to rest for a short time between sessions with the laser.
 Some patients choose to wait a week or so between sessions.

-Are you an ideal Candidate for LASIK Surgery?
+Are you the ideal candidate for LASIK Surgery at Angeles Tijuana?

-The amount of refractive error that a patient can overcome with LASIK depends on a number of factors, including the skill of the surgeon, the parameters of the chosen Excimer laser and the central thickness of the patient’s cornea.
+The amount of refractive error that a patient can overcome with LASIK depends on many factors, including the skill of the surgeon, the parameters of the chosen Excimer laser and the central thickness of the patient’s cornea.